Explore Piran, Istria and beyond

 Due to their exceptional significance, the Skocjan Caves were entered on UNESCO's list of natural and cultural world heritage sites in 1986.
 Ranking among the most important caves in the world, the Skocjan Caves represent the most significant underground phenomena in both the Karst region and all of Slovenia.
 Together with the underground stream of the Reka River, they represent one of the longest Karst underground wetlands in Europe.
 Open all year.
 Entrance fee: €15 per person.

 The Postojna Cave is a 20-km long Karst cave system, a web of underground passages, galleries and chambers.
 Visitors can satisfy their curiosity by learning about how the caves came to existence by having a look at the passages and chambers and above all by looking at stalagmites rising up from the floor of the cave and stalactites hanging down from its roof.
-Visitors will understand how they are joined as pillars, creased as curtains and lined up in all kinds of fantastic forms.
+Visitors will understand how they are joined as pillars, created as curtains and lined up in all kinds of fantastic forms.
 The cave is easily accessible without any steps or any strenuous uphill walking.
 Part of the visit to the cave is done on the train and part of it on foot.
 Open all year.
 Entrance fee is €22 per person.

 The Secovlje salt pans

-The Secovlje salt pans are today the largest coastal marsh wetlands (650 hectares), and at the same time the most important.
+The Secovlje salt pans are today the largest coastal marsh wetlands (650 hectares) and at the same time the most important.
 The variety of bird species found in this area, under the aspect of nesting and wintering, is much larger than on any other comparable locality of its kind.
 In 2001, the area containing Secovlje Salina Nature Park and the Museum of Salt Making were proclaimed as a cultural monument of national importance.
-The salt pans are extremely important as an extraordinary assortment of various ecosystems thrive there, in its diverse and transitioning environment of sea water, brackish, fresh water and land.
+The salt pans are extremely important as an extraordinary assortment of various ecosystems thrive there, in it's diverse and transitioning environment of sea water, brackish, freshwater and land.
 Open all year.
 Entrance fee is € 5 per person.

 At Tartini Square visit Tartini's House, dating back to the 14th century.
 Marvel at the Tartini Memorial Room, dedicated to this great Baroque composer, himself a native of Piran, which displays several curious items: the composer's death mask, his violin and staff line maker, a copperplate print of Tartini's dream and an oil on canvas portrait of the Maestro.